JuanDavid888/JuanDavid888/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=juandavid888" alt="juandavid888" /></a> </p>

-- 🔭 I’m currently working on **activities to practice coding**
+- 🔭 I’m currently working on **activities to practice my coding skills**

-- 🌱 I’m currently learning **Programming languagues to improve myself**
+- 🌱 I’m currently learning **programming languages to improve myself and achieve my dreams someday.**

-- 👨‍💻 All of my projects are available at [https://github.com/JuanDavid888](https://github.com/JuanDavid888)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/JuanDavid888)

-- 📝 I regularly write notes on my personal Notion, also taking notes in my code
+- 📝 I regularly write notes on my personal Notion

-- ⚡ Fun fact: **I like listening to music when i'm coding**
+- ⚡ Fun fact: **I like to listen to music when I'm programming, I like to play ping pong, and I like to be honest and collaborative with everyone.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">